 I may seek God through prayer, but other times I am praying for other purposes aside from knowing Him better.
 I may pray to intercede for others, for a specific event/situation, for my business directly, and for a multitude of other reasons.

 Based on these definitions, I feel that many people may pray about their business without seeking God regularly.
 Prayer without seeking may feel unanswered; usually because things didn’t turn out how we had wished.

 I believe that God wants us to be totally dependent on Him in everything, including our business.
 To be dependent on someone on purpose usually requires trust and faith that the other person can be depended on.
 How do we know if someone is trustworthy and dependable?
 I think we have to know them well.

 To know God well is to seek Him.

 There are 64 references to “seek God” in the bible.
 Here are a couple that I think lean toward seeking Him first before praying for things, situations, or people.

 But from there you will seek the LORD your God, and you will find Him if you search for Him with all your heart and all your soul.

 “But as for me, I would seek God, And I would place my cause before God;

-And without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him.
+And without faith, it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him.

-Again, I do believe prayer is a form of seeking, but that prayer would look like praying to know Him better, praying to understand His Word, praying for His will.
+Again, I do believe prayer is a form of seeking, but that prayer would look like praying to know Him better, praying to understand His Word, and praying for His will.
 If we skip the seeking part and start praying for things like business growth first, I think maybe God doesn’t feel the dependence.